 VCF Architecture for NSX-T Federation

-NSX-T federation support in VMware Cloud Foundation 4.2 is introduced via manual guidance targeted for greenfield deployments.
+NSX-T federation support in VMware Cloud Foundation 4.2 is introduced via manual guidance targeted for greenfield deployments (fresh installed VCF 4.2 deployments).
 Customers can use our guidance to layer NSX-T Federation on top of multiple or multi-region VCF deployments.

 In an environment with multiple regions, you can deploy multiple NSX-T Global Manager clusters in an Active/Standby model, ideally distributed over two regions for availability purposes: When a region-wide outage occurs, the standby region (including the standby cluster) takes over the active role.
 The configuration is synchronized between the active and standby clusters, to prevent config loss.
 The Local Managers (or NSX-T Manager instances deployed by VCF) in each region are then registered to the Global Manager.
 NSX-T Global Manager provides the user interface and the RESTful API for creating, configuring, and monitoring NSX-T global objects, such as global virtual network segments, and global Tier-0 and Tier-1 gateways.